lionelroy/tdd-react-jest-enzyme/README.md

 <h2>CREATE THE APP</h2>
 <p>You can have your code and this README file open in seperate windows next to each other to follow along.</p>
-<p>Let's start by creating the app with all it's dependencies and clean up a bit of the boiler plate code inside our React application, after this is completed, we will go through the TDD process by following the 3 stages from the TDD-cycle:</p>
+<p>Let's start by creating the app with all it's dependencies and clean up a bit of the boiler plate code inside our React application, after this is completed, we'll go through the TDD process by following the 3 stages from the TDD-cycle:</p>
 <ol>
   <li>Creating a test that will fail(RED stage of the TDD-cycle).</li>
   <li>Adding the code required to pass the test(GREEN stage of the TDD-cycle).</li>
-  <li>Refactoring (GREEN2 stage of the TDD-cycle).</li>
+  <li>Refactoring(GREEN2 stage of the TDD-cycle).</li>
 </ol>

 <h4>Follow the steps bellow to create the app from scratch in Visual Studio code.</h4>
-<p>Note that all run commands will have "" around them.</p>
+<p>Note that all run commands has "" around them.</p>
 <h3>Create app and install dependencies:</h3>
 <ol>
   <li>Open up your terminal, "cd" in your project directory and run "mkdir DIRNAME"(This command will create a new directory named DIRNAME but you can change this if you want).</li>